Dynamedia/oc-responsecache-plugin/README.md

 Be fast, be efficient.

-The plugin is a derivative work of https://github.com/Biz-mark/Quicksilver but has been adapted to ensure suitability with current and future Dynamedia plugins.
+The plugin is a derivative work of https://github.com/Biz-mark/Quicksilver but has been adapted to ensure suitability with current and future Dynamedia plugins along with adding support for more filetypes and query strings (for API caching).

 ### Notes